webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Page Load Timeout

-Limits amount of time to wait for a page to load.
+Limits amount of elapsed time to wait for a page to load.
 Behaviors will run after this timeout only if the page is partially or fully loaded.

 ### Behavior Timeout

-Limits how long behaviors can run on each page.
+Limits amount of elapsed time behaviors have to complete.

 ### Auto Scroll Behavior